LLP Group Governance

 The strategy connects directly to our Purpose as a firm, which is focused on creating sustainable value for our clients, our people and our communities.
 Our Responsible Business activities are reflected in the way we recruit and look after our people, the way we do business with clients and suppliers, our impact on local communities, and our environmental footprint.
 The Group’s Responsible Business programme is delivered through four workstreams: social mobility and inclusion, sustainable procurement, community investment, and environmental sustainability.
 More information on these workstreams can be found in the Responsible Business section of the website.

-Our latest ED&I report is on our website which is based on diversity data from colleagues in the UK & Ireland as at July 2023 and outlines the key elements of our ED&I Strategy FY21 - FY25.
+Our latest ED&I report is on our website and sets out progress made during the fourth year of our FY21–FY25 ED&I Strategy.
+It outlines key initiatives, examines our workforce composition across the UK and Ireland and highlights actions taken to create an inclusive environment where diverse talent thrives.
 Analysing the composition of our workforce in this way helps to inform our People Strategy so that we make sure that people from all backgrounds and with the widest possible range of experiences bring their views and knowledge to our business.
-Our latest gender pay gap report can be found here.
+Work is ongoing to update our ED&I objectives and launch a revised strategy.
+Our latest gender pay gap reports can be found here.
 On ED&I, developments in the year included:

-- For those returning from maternity leave we have in place access to a refreshed network of Back to Work mentors, being colleagues who have experienced the challenges of transitioning back into work.
+For those returning from maternity leave we have in place access to a network of Back to Work mentors, being colleagues who have experienced the challenges of transitioning back into work.
+We also remain a signatory of the Wellbeing of Women's Menopause Workplace Pledge.
+We were pleased to be recognised by Working Families as a Top 10 employer for working families in both 2024 and 2025.

 Developments which illustrate our engagement with stakeholders relating to the community include the following: